FragnetNetwork/docs/docs/games/dayz/add-mods.md

 # Installation and enabling mods on your DayZ server

 This guide will show you how to add mods to your DayZ server correctly.
 Before you proceed following the next steps, just in case something goes wrong, it will be good if you have a backup.
-To create a backup, you can use this article on our knowledge base: [How to create a backup for Dayz server](/docs/games/dayz/make-backup)
+To create a backup, you can use this article on our knowledge base: [How to create a backup for DayZ server](/games/dayz/make-backup)

 Great.
 Now that you have created a backup let's focus on installing mods.